Dalip Frashëri: Life

-sonte ditën e xhuma. (tonight that is Friday.)

 A poem of around 56,000 verses based on the region's specific sub-dialect of Tosk, it is the earliest and longest epic piece written in Albanian.
 It is believed to have been intended for ritual ceremonies in tekkes and home rituals during the mätam.

 While is based on the work of Azerbaijani poet Fuzûlî, also named Hadîkat üs-Süedâ (حديقت السعداء; "Garden of martyrs"), it is the first attempts by Bektashi Albanians to rival Fuzûlî and show the significant impact of Bektashism in Albanian life of those times.
 While Fuzûlî used both poetry and prose for his poem, Frashëri relied only on verses.
 The poem includes information on Albanian customs, festivals, and sensibilities.
 For instance, it gives details on the Mätam ritual, where the Bektashis refrain from drinking water.
 Therefore, even if it seems that Frashëri's initial idea was to translate and adapt Fuzûlî's work, it ended up as a truly national and comprehensible composition on its own.

 The poem is divided in ten sections, and is preceded by an introduction.
 The intro tells the story of the Bektashism in Albania, with plenty of information believed he gathered from Baba Shemin of Krujë and Nasibi Tahir Babai, both Bektashi important figures of that time.
 The poem cites the sect's important personalities, latter additions, and propagation.
 It follows with the history of the Arabs before Islam, the work of the Prophet, his life and death, and events that led to the Karbala tragedy.
 The Battle of Karbala is described in detail; Frashëri eulogizes those who fell as martyrs, in particular Husayn ibn Ali.

-The poem is believed to have served at a some extend as base model for the later work of the Albanian nationalist poet Naim Frashëri named Qerbelaja (Karbala), and also for the epic Istori' e Skenderbeut (History of Scanderbeg), published in Bucharest in 1898.
+The poem is believed to have served to some extent as the base model for the later work of the Albanian nationalist poet Naim Frashëri named Qerbelaja (Karbala), and also for the epic Istori' e Skenderbeut (History of Scanderbeg), published in Bucharest in 1898.
 It is one of the latest works written in Albanian using the Arabic alphabet.